christian-plourde/COMP376-Project/README.md

 Level Layouts (Draw.io) : draw.io files of our first concept for the level design (does not represent exactly what the actual level looks like)

-Proposal : Presnetation used for the proposal
+Proposal : Presentation used for the proposal

 PrototypePresentation : Presentation used for the prototype